 The following image demonstrates how autoencoders operate:

 Deep learning has evolved over the past five years, and deep learning algorithms have become widely popular in many industries.
-If you are looking to get into the exciting career of data science and want to learn how to work with deep learning algorithms, check out our AI and ML courses training today.
+If you are looking to get into the exciting career of data science and want to learn how to work with deep learning algorithms, check out our Caltech Post Graduate Program in AI and Machine Learning t today.

 Do explore the frequently asked Deep Learning interview questions, and unlock your career as a data scientist!